 That thought resounded in my mind as I mourned my friend.
 It echoed when I was thirteen, and a classmate died in a car accident on the newly commissioned Third Mainland Bridge in Lagos; and again when at fifteen, I lost another friend to cerebral malaria.
-At seventeen years old, in my first year of university, one morning, a friend was found dead in his hostel bed without apparent cause.
-The only revelation at autopsy were the fragments of his last meal seen lodged within his airway.
-His parents were poor and lived far away from their extended family, so it fell to us his friends to be at his burial.
+At seventeen years old, in my first year of university, a friend was found dead in his hostel bed one morning without apparent cause.
+The only revelation at autopsy was the fragments of his last meal seen lodged within his airway.
+His parents were poor and lived far away from their extended family, so it fell to us, his friends, to be at his burial.
 At the funeral, as clods of earth fell on his coffin, the thought came to me again: The death of a child is an abomination.

 When I first met Ibrahim, he was two years old.
 Scrawny and undernourished, he looked half his age.
 He was born with Tetralogy of Fallot and had just undergone corrective open-heart surgery.
 He was one of seven children operated on during a pediatric cardiac surgery mission in Abuja.
-The surgeries were organized by an American-based nonprofit healthcare organization.
+The surgeries were organized by an American-based nonprofit health care organization.
 Unlike the other children in the group, he was having a rough course.
 I was in Lagos when, on his seventh post-operative day, I got a call from a surgeon asking if I could help.
-The child was sedated, and mechanically ventilated.
-He was in hypoxemic respiratory failure, and had right ventricular dysfunction with low cardiac output syndrome.
-He was recovering from acute kidney injury with oliguria, and had suffered an extended period of atrial fibrillation.
+The child was sedated and mechanically ventilated.
+He was in hypoxemic respiratory failure and had right ventricular dysfunction with low cardiac output syndrome.
+He was recovering from acute kidney injury with oliguria and suffered an extended atrial fibrillation period.
 From his physical exam, he seemed to have developed a right-sided stroke.
 I started managing the patient on the phone, then flew to Abuja to join the team at his bedside.
 He did well and was eventually discharged home.

 Working with the same nonprofit organization, in one year, we have completed thirty-three pediatric cardiac surgeries, recording a 94 percent success rate similar to some of the best cardiac centers in the world.
 We bring together a mostly volunteer international team in short missions and work with the local staff in Nigerian hospitals.
 We emphasize staff training, skills transfer, and facilities development.
 It has been very rewarding work.
 Parents bring back their children to visit, and they send us pictures.
 A few months after we discharged Ibrahim, he ran up to me in the hospital hallway and hugged my knees.
 Like a different child, I could barely recognize him.
-Another child, Jeremiah, who at five months had survived days of profuse bleeding and massive transfusion syndrome in the ICU following a repair of Tetralogy of Fallot, came back with his parents to visit us.
-I was filled with emotion as I watched him – chubby, bouncing and playing in his father’s arms.
+Another child, Jeremiah, who had survived days of profuse bleeding and massive transfusion syndrome in the ICU after a repair of Tetralogy of Fallot at five months, came back with his parents to visit us.
+I was filled with emotion as I watched him – chubby, bouncing, and playing in his father’s arms.
 For many of the children, I remembered pulmonary hypertension, heart failure, pneumothoraces, or other post-operative complications we helped them through in order to get them well and home.

 Beyond the joys of the individual lives changed, I feel the satisfaction of working to develop a system that serves Nigerian children.
-In the 1950s, when pediatric ICUs first started in North America and Europe, they happened as consequences of advances in pediatric surgery.
+In the 1950s, when pediatric ICUs first started in North America and Europe, they happened as a consequence of advances in pediatric surgery.
 These units evolved to meet a need to provide appropriate post-operative care and monitoring for children who underwent complex surgeries like cardiac and neurosurgery.
-In today’s PICUs, dedicated staff work around the clock to monitor and care for children suffering an array of severe illness.
-Over time, I see our team getting better and our system becoming stronger.
-It fills me with the hope that our work will yield training, systems, and resources to continue to improve the care critically-ill Nigerian children receive, and to reduce the occurrence of childhood death and its abomination.
+In today’s PICUs, dedicated staff works around the clock to monitor and care for children suffering from an array of severe illnesses.
+Over time, I see our team improving and our system strengthening.
+It fills me with the hope that our work will yield training, systems, and resources to continue to improve the care critically-ill Nigerian children receive and to reduce the occurrence of childhood death and its abomination.

-Olubunmi Ode is a pediatric intensive care physician and clinical director, pediatric intensive care operations
+Olubunmi Ode is a pediatric intensive care physician and clinical director, pediatric intensive care operations, Hospitals for Humanity.

 Image credit: Shutterstock.com